mohllal/back-end-interview-topics/README.md

 - What are the differences between **TCP** and **UDP**?
 - What are **DNS**, **DHCP**, and **NAT**?
 - What is the difference between **DNAT (Destination Network Address Translation)** and **SNAT (Source Network Address Translation)** ?
+- What is a virtual private cloud (VPC)?
 - How does **tracert** or **traceroute** tool work?
 - How do **content delivery networks (CDNs)** work?
 - What are the differences between **reverse proxies** and **forward proxies**?
+- How does **failover** work for Application Load Balancer?
 - What does the term **AAA** mean in network security?
 - What is **DoS/DDoS** attack?
 How can protect servers from it?
+- What is a TLS handshake?
+- How does HTTPS work?
+- What is the difference between HTTP/1.1 and HTTP/2?
+- How does HTTP/2 Server Push work?
 - The age-old question: **What happens when you type google.com into your browser and press enter?**
+- What is the SPDY protocol?
+- What is the QUIC protocol and how does it work?
+- What is the difference between Polling, SSE, and WebSocket?

 Resources